What Is JWH 018 Most Commonly Called?

 How did JWH-018 get its name?

-The compound is named after John W. Huffman, the chemist who first synthesized it.
+The compound is named after John W. Huffman, the chemist who first synthesised it.
 His work laid the foundation for further research into synthetic cannabinoids.
 More about his contributions can be found on the Chem14 official website.

 4. Are there regional differences in the names used for JWH-018?